Why do we boil for 1 hour, calculating when to add hops, & storing a jockey box — Ep. 176

-Thank you for tuning in to another episode of our Homebrew Happy Hour … the podcast where we answer all of your home brewing questions and discuss anything related to craft beer!
+Welcome back to our Homebrew Happy Hour podcast… the podcast where we answer all of your home brewing questions and discuss anything related to craft beer!

 On Today’s Show: